cv-cho/Accelerating-Diffusion-Denoising-Models/README.md

 3.  **Required Code Dependencies:**
     * This experiment requires `Data.py`, `utils/utils_sampling.py`, and `guided_diffusion`.
     * Please copy `guided_diffusion` from the [DDRM repo](https://github.com/bahjat-kawar/ddrm) and `Data.py`/`utils/` from the [DMID repo](https://github.com/Li-Tong-621/DMID) into the `Accelerating-Diffusion-Denoising-Models/DMID/` folder.
-    * (Alternatively, use the files already included in this repository if available.)

 ### 3.2.
 Replicating Paper Results